 During the summer of 2013, Tom Fazio returned to oversee improvements including re-grassing of the course with "Celebration Bermuda" and the greens with "TifEagle" hybrid turf.
 Drainage, cart paths, and bunkers were improved.
 Additionally, another famous course architect, Ron Garl, was brought in to redesign the driving range into a trendsetting "Golf Improvement Practice Facility."

-In April of 2014 construction began on our new Bar & Grille, adding 4,500 sq.ft of casual indoor/outdoor ambiance.
+In April of 2015 our new Bar & Grille opened, adding 4,500 sq.ft of casual indoor/outdoor ambiance.

 The Gateway Griffin

 The symbol of Gateway, and the Logo for our Country Club is the Griffin, a legendary creature with the body, tail, and back legs of a lion; the head and wings of an eagle; and an eagle's talons as its front feet.
 Because the lion was traditionally considered the king of the beasts and the eagle the king of birds, the Griffin was thought to be an especially powerful and majestic creature.
 The Griffin was also thought of as a symbol of divine power, king of all creatures, and known for guarding treasure and priceless possessions.
 These days, our Griffin serves as the proud greeter of Members and their guests.